jejacks0n/protosite/README.md

 // resolverComponent: CustomResolver,
 // pageComponent: CustomPage,
 // storeModule: CUSTOM_STORE,
-// toolbarPack: 'custom_toolbar'
 //
-// If a user is signed in with the correct access privileges, the protosite
+// If a user is signed in with the correct access privileges, the Protosite
-// toolbar will be presented to the user. const protosite = new VueProtosite({ store, router, logger: () => null })
+// interface pack will be loaded and presented to the user.
+The Protosite
+// interface can be configured and modified in the protosite.js pack. const protosite = new VueProtosite({ store, router, logger: () => null })

 // Render the app to the page.